 Psalms 27:13-14 NIV

-2 Choices in our Season of Waiting on God
+We Can Choose in our Season of Waiting on God

-Whether it is waiting for something small like warmer weather for flowers or waiting for something big like a dream to be fulfilled, as King David experienced, when we are faced with a season of waiting we have two choices.
+Whether it is waiting for something small like warmer weather for flowers or waiting for something big like a dream to be fulfilled, as King David experienced when we are faced with a season of waiting we have two choices.

 —We can choose to let our frustration rule and try to hurry things up.
 To take matters into our own hands.
 To trust what we think is best.